sdsc-ordes/smoc-api/docs/intro/background.md

 ### Object structure

-Internally, `MODO` builds on the [zarr](https://zarr.readthedocs.io/en/stable/index.html) file storage format, that allows storage and access of chunked, compressed, N-dimensional __arrays__ alongside their __metadata__ in __hierachical groups__.
+Internally, `MODO` builds on the <a href="https://github.com/zarr-developers/zarr-python" target="_blank">zarr</a> file storage format, that allows storage and access of chunked, compressed, N-dimensional __arrays__ alongside their __metadata__ in __hierachical groups__.
 All metadata can be consolidated and exported separately for querying or listing purposes.
-Genomics data are not stored as arrays, but can be added to the `zarr` archive in [CRAM](https://samtools.github.io/hts-specs/CRAMv3.pdf) format.
+Genomics data are not stored as arrays, but can be added to the `zarr` archive in <a href="https://samtools.github.io/hts-specs/CRAMv3.pdf" target="_blank">CRAM</a> format.
 CRAM is a reference-based compression format for alignment files:

 :::{image} ../img/digital-object.png
    :align: center